Opinions vs. assumptions

 However, even then, sometimes knowing you’re wrong isn’t enough to overcome biases and previously held opinions.

-While I'm on a definitions kick, a fact is defined as “something that actually exists; reality; truth.”
+A fact is defined as “something that actually exists.”

 Alternate facts are, quite literally by the rule of definition, make-believe.
-To be alternate from reality and truth is to be fantasy and untrue.
+To be alternate from actual existence is to be fantasy and untrue.

-But when we have an opinion and we never explore that opinion further and deeper to see if what we believe is actually true, our egos go into lock-down mode.
+When you have an opinion, and that opinion fuels an assumption about another person, and you never explore that assumption further and deeper to see if what you believe is actually true, your ego can go into lock-down mode.

 Curiosity killed the ego

-On episode 27 of The Follow-Up Question, ABC Chief National Correspondent Matt Gutman joined me to talk about his career in journalism and how curiosity is what drives him.
+On episode 27 of my podcast, ABC Chief National Correspondent Matt Gutman spoke about his career in journalism and how curiosity drives him.

 And that’s how we avoid the challenge Neil DeGrasse Tyson warned about ... thinking we know enough when we actually know too little.

-We must get curious about what it is we believe to be true, and what someone else’s experience might tell us about the world around us.
+You must get curious about what it is you believe to be true, and what someone else’s experience might tell you about the world around you.
 Dig in and ask questions.
 Be curious.
-Strive to learn more, even if the truth — the facts — don’t line up with our opinions.
+Strive to learn more, even if the truth — the facts — don’t line up with your opinions.

-Saying “I don't know, but I'm going to find out” is one of the strongest, most powerful things we can say.
+Saying “I don't know, but I'm going to find out” is one of the strongest, most powerful things you can say.